limone/wicket-spring-boilerplate/README.md

 ### Versions
 Java 1.7
 Wicket 1.5
-Spring 3.1
+Spring 3.2
 Hibernate 4.1
-Logback 1.0/SLF4J 1.6.4 (included for the JUL and JCL bridges)
+Logback 1.0/SLF4J 1.7 (includes JCL bridge for Spring, also includes JUL and Log4J bridges - uncomment if needed)

 ### Database Information
 The boilerplate includes a database connection - for testing purposes, it is set to an HSQL in-memory database, but can easily be changed.
 To change, simply include the relevant artifact via Maven, and modify the app.properties (driver, username, password, JDBC URL and JPA vendor).